Skip to main content

 How do I monitor multiple Caddy instances?

-Add all instances to the scrape targets:
+Add each instance to the scrape targets:

 receivers: